 - This is very easy to learn, once you see it done you will be able to put it to use in the future!

-How to Free Crop in Photoshop
+How to Crop Freely in Photoshop

 Follow the steps below to crop images to a specific size in Photoshop.